Battle of Artemivsk: June

 The battles for military warehouses in Artemivsk became one of the first cases of the use of T-64 tanks by pro-Russian militants.
-During this time, the defenders of the base first learned about the presence of T-64 tanks in the armed forces during the night, from June 20 to 21, when a tank fired at the ATP building adjacent to the military part.
+During this time, the defenders of the base first learned about the presence of T-64 tanks in the armed forces during the night, from 20 to 21 June, when a tank fired at the ATP building adjacent to the military part.
 After this incident, the Ukrainian military decided to step up and "reanimated" one T-64 and one BMP-2 from those in storage (a total of 260 T-64, T-80 and T-72 tanks, 270 armored personnel carriers, 227 BMPs, 129 BRM-1K).

-The day after the attack on the checkpoint № 1 Ribgosp, on June 27, 2014, pro-Russian militants carried out a large-scale third attack on the base.
+The day after the attack on the checkpoint No. 1 Ribgosp, on 27 June 2014, pro-Russian militants carried out a large-scale third attack on the base.
 At night, they fired on military units stationed in the city using grenade launchers and small arms.
 Among the equipment they used was a T-64BV tank.
 Defenders of the base fired at it RPG-18 and RPG-22, but failed to beat it and the tank was able to leave the scene of the battle alone.
 At the same time, the military unit A-4176 was stormed, where as a result of the battle, the T-64BV of pro-Russian militants was lined up and captured.
 The tank removed from the militants was checked for affiliation: the serial was not in the register of Ukrainian tanks, and the installed battery belonged 205th Separate Motor Rifle Brigade (Budionnovsk, Stavropol region, RF).
-It was one of three tanks in the arms of Russian occupiers spotted by the media at the time.
+It was one of three tanks in the arms of Russian Separatists spotted by the media at the time.

-On June 30, pro-Russian separatists launched a fourth attack on a military unit located in the city.
+On 30 June, pro-Russian separatists launched a fourth attack on a military unit located in the city.

 July

-In early July, pro-Russian militants retreated from the city and on July 5, 2014, Artemisk was returned to Ukrainian control.
+In early July, pro-Russian militants retreated from the city and on 5 July 2014, Artemivsk was returned to Ukrainian control.